Plugscyber/Ao3-skin-Stardust/README.md

 An Ao3 site skin

 Decided to make this just in case anyone has problems with the site skin or modifying it.
-This is only basic troubleshooting if you do complex modifications and no more CSS than me I probably can't help you.
+This is only basic troubleshooting if you do complex modifications and know more CSS than me I probably can't help you.

 1. 'The site skin doesn't work'/'my modification doesn't work'